 Step 3.
 Install Java JDK 9.

-After added the PPA, run the commands below one by one to install Java:
+After adding the PPA, run the commands below one by one to install Java:

 sudo apt-get update sudo apt-get install oracle-java9-installer